-Yes, I design and develop experiences (German: Erlebnisse) but not sure if that makes people's lives "simple", rather they make it 'simple' to access learning opportunities (access to organized material, content, goals, processes, assessment, interactions and so forth) but learning itself is rather a complex and sometimes challenging process.
+Yes, I design and develop experiences (German: Erlebnisse) but not sure if that makes people's lives "simple", rather those experiences make it 'simple' to access learning opportunities (access to organized material, content, goals, processes, assessment, interactions and so forth) -- but learning itself is rather a complex and sometimes challenging process.

 "Learners" include students,

 learners, teachers, and educators.
 In the past years, most of my work has emphasized formal learning.
 However, in my early career I also studied

 informal learning settings (e.g., Jahnke, 2010: "A

 way out of the information jungle - a longitudinal study about a

 socio-technical community and informal learning in higher education").

 My research focuses on sociotechnical-pedagogical design for human-centered learning and work processes.
 In short, sociotechnical-pedagogical integration means to study the interrelationship of social structures, technical systems and pedagogies.

 My research discipline in the international world is called Learning Design & Technologies (also known as educational technologies).

 A list of my projects is seen on this sub-page "Research Projects.